Mutation specific approaches

 In addition to its low efficiency, gentamicin is toxic when used for longer periods (it can damage the ears and the kidney).

 Screening a large number of drugs resulted in the identification of a drug that was also able to force cells to ignore mutated stop codons, without the toxic side effects.
 This drug is called PTC124 or ataluren or Translarna™ and is developed by PTC Therapeutics (USA).
 It can be taken orally and resulted in dystrophin restoration in cultured cells and the mdx mouse model.
-Ataluren is currently conditionally approved in Europe.
+Ataluren is currently conditionally approved in Europe for ambulant Duchenne patients with nonsense mutations aged 2 and older.

 Ataluren was safe in healthy volunteers.
 A first trial in Duchenne patients were patients were treated with different daily doses of Ataluren for 4 weeks showed that treatment was well tolerated and that dystrophin expression was increased for treated patients.
 Trials to test whether this also results in functional improvement after long term treatment have been performed in multiple centers in the USA and Europe.